cedricrupb/code_tokenize/benchmark/README.md

 </p>

 We observe that the time for tokenization scales linearly with the number of tokens in the Python function.
 Even large function with up to 1024 tokens can be tokenized within 10ms.
+Note: The plot only shows runtimes for function implementation that are parsed without an error (Python 2 functions will likely produce an error).
+However, also functions that raise an exception will also run in a similar time window.

 ## Complete set